lavaliere/demo-joc/README.md

     boot2docker ssh -t sudo /var/lib/boot2docker/docker-enter "$CONTAINER_NAME"

-2. If you're using a Mac, you've' restarted boot2docker and the ip address has changed, go to /etc/hosts and edit ip address to the new b2d address.
+2. If you're using a Mac, you've restarted boot2docker and the ip address has changed, go to /etc/hosts and edit ip address to the new b2d address.

 Then run